Main menu:

 Every year we mark the beginning and end of summer at the legendary Cherry Beach parties, where frenzied dancers envelop the crowds in clouds of dust.
 We’ve played in support of causes and organizations whose beliefs we share; our music has helped community activists draw attention to important issues ranging from the environment and health care to poverty and peace.

-We have collaborated with musicians of all kinds: DJs, rappers, saxophonists, trumpet players and Latin vocalists.
+We have collaborated with musicians of all kinds: DJs, rappers, saxophonists, trumpet players and vocalists.
 We have always been inclusive, community-oriented and as diverse as the city we represent.
 We are an example to all that it is possible to do amazing things with nothing but a dream and chutzpah.”